 You can feel like eating intuitively is not for you merely because you have weight loss goals.
-But when it comes to desires for weight loss, no one can say they are wrong or bad.
+But when it comes to desires for weight loss, no one can say they're wrong or bad.
 In fact, so much of re-learning to eat intuitively is about experiencing agency in your health, rather than letting external expectations dictate the way you live your life.
-Our mission here is support you by asking questions and untangling what the pursuit of intentional weight-loss may look like for you.
+Our mission here is to support you by asking questions and untangling what the pursuit of intentional weight loss may look like for you.

 Let's be clear.
 Wanting to lose weight doesn’t necessarily mean you hate your body.
 Or that you hate larger bodies.
 Our desires for our bodies change over time and it's okay to be a work in progress as you learn to accept, appreciate, and nurture the body you are in.
 And if weight loss is an outcome of that- great!
 But if not, that's okay as well.

 You deserve to feel your best self, hands down.
 So how does the pursuit of intentional weight loss play a role in that?
-In order to cut LBs, what will it take?
+To cut the pounds, what will it take?
 Extreme calorie cutting?
 Intense exercise?
 Isolation for social events?
 Ignoring your hunger cues?
 Do those behaviors fit into what it means for you to feel your best?